 The typical Florida motorcyclist only needs $10,000 in personal injury protection and another $10,000 for property damage liability.
 Bodily injury liability coverage can be waived.

 In Virginia, motorcyclists must have at least 50/100/40 coverage to qualify for FR44 insurance.
 That’s above the 25/50/20 limits, which are the minimum requirements.

 If you own a vehicle and a motorcycle in Florida or Virginia, it is often cheaper to tie the FR44 to the bike to save some on your policy.
 Some riders might be required to install an ignition interlock device to revoke their license suspension, so that tactic isn’t possible in situations like that.

 Some people get ordered to have FR44 documents but don’t own a motorcycle or any other vehicle.
 In that circumstance, some insurance companies offer a non-owner policy.

-It is not possible to keep your current insurance and purchase a separate non-owner FR44 policy to comply with the state’s requirements in Florida.
+It is impossible to keep your current insurance and purchase a separate non-owner FR44 policy to comply with Florida’s requirements.
 Some states allow this process for SR22 certificates.

 How Do I Submit the FR44 Documentation?

 Courts in Florida and Virginia will mandate whether you need FR44 insurance or the less severe SR22 certificate.